Home

 It's like being a person who doesn't understand that it's a bad idea to go swimming in shark infested waters when you have a bleeding leg.

-Factors That Effect Stock
+Factors That Affect Stock Option Valuation...

-There are several components to stock option valuation (option pricing) that you should be aware of.
+There are several components to stock option valuation (options pricing) that you should be aware of.
 It's not enough to merely know that you're going to buy an option contract and sell it later down the road.

 The reason that stock option valuation is such an important concept is because option price does not always move in conjunction with the price of the underlying stock.
 There are other factors involved.